Patriots cut veteran WR Kenny Britt | WHIZ News

 FOXBOROUGH, Mass.
-(AP) — The New England Patriots released veteran wide receiver Kenny Britt on Wednesday.
+(AP) — New England waived Kenny Britt on Wednesday, ending the wide receiver’s underwhelming stay with the Patriots.

 Despite losing Danny Amendola in free agency and knowing Julian Edelman will be suspended for the first four games of the regular season, the Patriots let go of the 29-year-old Britt, who was with his fourth team.
 New England also had released Jordan Matthews and Malcolm Mitchell from its receiving corps.

-Britt spent the first five of his nine pro seasons with the Titans, then played with the Rams for three years, and both the Browns and Patriots last season.
-He caught two passes in three games for New England after joining it in December.
-He did not dress for any of the postseason games.
+Britt caught two passes in three games for New England after joining it last December.
+He did not dress for any of the postseason games, including the team’s 41-33 loss to the Philadelphia Eagles in Super Bowl LII.

 The 30th overall draft pick in 2009 hurt his hamstring in June during minicamp and barely was a presence in training camp for New England this summer.